swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 The `c` attribute optionally accepts a single attribute argument, which consists of an identifier.
-The identifier specifies the name to be exposed to Objective-C for the entity that the `c` attribute applies to.
+The identifier specifies the name to be exposed to C for the entity that the `c` attribute applies to.
-If you omit the argument, the name used in C code matches the Swift base name.

 ### discardableResult